 When I started learning about computers back in the mid ’80s I never thought it would change as fast as it has.
 Since then I have worked on operating systems like Novell, Banyan and all the versions of Windows Server and desktop operating systems, Microsoft Office and other programs.
-There are two areas that I love, databases and networking computers.
-I could never understand why I would have a computer sitting alone and not being able to share what I was doing with my co-students or co-workers.
+What I love is to set up physical/virtual servers, storage units, and get it all play together for users to be able to work and play.
+I could never understand why I would have a user sitting alone and not being able to share with others.

 In 1995 I had my first introduction to Internet.
 Not a big thing in those days, but it soon became clear that it would influence everyone.
 Not just our way of doing business, but also how we approached learning and interacting.
 This was my second encounter with sharing information, but this time in a public arena where you could go to a place on the internet and get information.
-In 1997 I created my first web site, and have over the years changed my method of development to Dreamweaver/Notepad++, Drupal, WordPress, ecommerce/web shops etc.
+In 1997 I created my first web site, and have over the years changed to using Drupal and WordPress.

-Around 2001 I took my first look at virtualization technology (one physical server/computer with several operating systems installed), but I found them to be unstable and did not recommend them for customers.
-Over the years I have continued to test, but I always ran into stability as an issue.
-In 2012, I finally became happy with stability and security.
-I admit that my testing is harder than normal use, but I like to know that what I am building can handle rough use.
-I tested out Windows Server 2012, Proxmox, VMWare, CentOS and some other software and they worked.
-As a result of that testing, I am now offering virtualization as a part of my business and I have also found RedHat/CentOS to be a solid Linux operating system.
-For desktops I would recommend Linux Mint.
+Around 2001 I took my first look at virtualization technology (one or more physical servers with virtual machines), but I found them to be unstable and did not recommend them for customers.
+Over the years I have continued to test and found stability and security improved.
+I admit that my testing is a bit more brutal than real world scenarios, but I like to know that what I am building can handle rough use.
+I have tested and used Windows Server, Proxmox, OpenStack, VMWare, CentOS and other virtualization software.
+As a result of that testing I found that